varnish/Varnish-Book/varnish_book.rst

    - Business critical Varnish Plus installations
    - Any multi-cache Varnish setup
-   - Two/three node CDN POP installations
+   - Multi node CDN POP installations

    The replication of cached objects may bring the need for multiple cache invalidation.
    For that purpose, you can use the `Varnish Administration Console (VAC)`_.